ngeyen/life_prognosis_management/README.md

 1.  **Configure the Scripts**:
     ```
     cd project_directory

     sudo chmod 755 setup.sh
     ./setup.sh

     ````

+You might encounter an issue with the setup script. due to some unwanted characters stored in the script. the following command would help

+    `sed -i 's/\r$//' ./setup.sh`

 After the application executes, it will guide you through various operations, including patient registration, profile updates, and survival rate calculations.

 Project Structure